maulvi-zm/Seleksi-Labpro/docs/design-pattern.md

 ## 3. Singleton Pattern

 The **Singleton Pattern** is implemented by default in NestJS for services and modules, which ensures that a single instance of each service is created and shared across the entire application.
-This pattern is crucial for scenarios where centralized management of resources is required, such as configuration services, caching mechanisms, or database connections.
+This pattern is crucial for scenarios where centralized management of resources is required, such as configuration services, caching mechanisms, and database connections so that there only 1 database connection from the application.

 ### Why Singleton Pattern?